 In the technology space, everything moves very quickly, and too often leaders don’t prioritize digging into the one or two issues that are truly important and could meaningfully advance the company.
 You can fall into the trap of defining problems to be solved too quickly, and never dig in to understand what’s really going on.

-How can technology leaders avoid the trap of focusing company resources to solve the wrong problems?
+How can technology leaders avoid the trap of focusing on company resources to solve the wrong problems?

 How do you know that you’re evaluating the right metrics?